Foundation Crack Repair: Which Cracks Need Waterproofing vs Structural Repair?

-In Niagara Falls, the mix of heavy rain, melting snow and a high water table puts constant pressure on basements, leading to leaks and dampness in many homes each year.
+In Niagara Falls, the mix of heavy rain, melting snow, and a high water table puts constant pressure on basements, leading to leaks and dampness in many homes each year.
 McDowell Drain & Waterproofing has been helping local homeowners solve these problems for over 45 years.
-We know the soil, the weather and the best ways to keep basements dry and protected.
-Call us today and let us help you keep your home safe and worry free.
+We know the soil, the weather, and the best ways to keep basements dry and protected.
+Call us today to learn more about our basement waterproofing and interior waterproofing services that help keep your home safe and worry-free.

 This is protecting your foundation from the outside.
 We dig around the house, add proper membranes and drainage so water stays away from your walls.
 It’s the best long-term fix because it stops water before it even touches your basement.
 More work, but really effective.